This post may contain affiliate links. Please read my disclaimer for more information.

 ● Get your french press out and heat the carafe with boiled water or very hot tap water.
 (Remove the water once done) This heats the carafe and maintains a balanced heat level during the brewing process.

 ● Freshly grind the coffee beans and add the amount of coffee you want to make.
 I recommend a 1:15 (Coffee: Water) ratio.
-That is, if you are adding 1g of coffee, you will need 15g of water.
-Depending on your taste, if you want a more robust or a lighter coffee, you can adjust these ratios.
+For example, if you add 1g of coffee, you will need 15g of water.
+Depending on your taste, you can adjust these ratios if you want a more robust or lighter coffee.

 ● A rough ratio would be one tablespoon of coffee per cup of water.
 Add 4 Tablespoons of coffee to the carafe.